mickymacirl/CI-P2-Fruit/README.md

 **Test Steps:**

     Open the corresponding browser and open the Match 2 Fruit Game website.
-    Confirm visually that the favicon is in place by checking the top bar of the browser
+    Confirm visually that the favicon is in place by checking the top bar of the browser.

 **Expected:**